The Four Top

 The Four Top is an American food and beverage podcast hosted by wine journalist Katherine Cole previously presented by Oregon Public Broadcasting.
 The podcast addresses current topics related to the food and drink industry in the United States and abroad.
 The Four Top debuted in September 2016 and airs weekly and seasonally.
+The last new episode of the podcast was released in February 2025.

 Format

 The Four Top is a roundtable discussion of current issues related to food and beverage culture.
 Episodes are broken up into three "courses," or discussion topics.
 Three guest panelists join Cole for each episode.
 A "four top" is a restaurant-jargon term for a table for four diners.

 Guests

 The Four Top's panelists rotate from episode to episode.
 Guests have included food-media personalities like Christopher Kimball, Steven Raichlen, Sprudge founder Jordan Michelman and Andrew Knowlton; authors like Bianca Bosker, Alice Feiring, Michael Ruhlman, Karen Karbo, and Alex Prud'homme; and others including Harold McGee, Dave Arnold, Curtis Ellis, and Gregory V. Jones.